BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Sensitivity Analysis

 \section{Sensitivity Analysis}

 We analyze the sensitivity of the BO results w.r.t. $\beta$ in Eq.\ref{eq: piBO} for both \textbf{mean} and \textbf{max} aggregation operation on IFN-$\gamma$.
-We observe both \textbf{mean} and \textbf{max} aggregation can bring the benefits of EA into BO.
+We observe that both \textbf{mean} and \textbf{max} aggregation can bring the benefits of EA into BO.
+While performance varies across extreme $\beta$ values, we observe that $\beta$ in the range 1-5 generally yields the best performance across acquisition functions and datasets (Appendix C).
+This is also expected as $\beta$ controls the extent to which the enrichment prior influences the acquisition score.
+Small $\beta$ hence effectively removes the influence of biological structure, thus yielding poorer performance compared to using moderate $\beta$ in the range 1-5.